AUSTRALIANS IN FRANCE & BELGIUM IN THE GREAT WAR:

 Entrance to the site is via the promenade at the front of the memorial, and you will walk 300 metres uphill through the cemetery to the memorial site.
 The surface is grass and may be slippery if damp.

 Temporary seating is installed at the site.
-Seating will be made available for only 4000 people so we suggest seats are taken shortly after arrival.
+Limited seating only is available so we suggest seats are taken shortly after arrival.
 Reserved seating is only available for official delegates and for visitors with limited mobility (please advise us if you have limited mobility as space is limited and must be requested in advance - we cannot guarantee seats).
 If seating is full, there will be standing room on the grassed areas to the side and rear of the seats.

 Should you have relatives buried here please advise your guide so he can locate them or consult the Commonwealth War Graves Commission website at www.cwgc.org